an-ivannikov/zenkit-test/README.md

 Let's say your task was to make sure updateExceededDays fails as soon sending out any email fails.
 How would you adjust the code?
     - **A:** I just need to throw that error that we caught earlier in `catch`.
-`throw new Error(err);`
+`throw new Error(err);`.
+SEE IN "ZenkitCodeSamplesChallenge.js".

 ## Some client side code
 **Questions:**
   - Do you think synchronizing the different resources could be done in parallel?
 If so, how would you do it and would there be a downside?
     - **A:** I think that synchronization of different resources should be done in parallel.
 Usually in the WEB App, I use redux.js to store state and to synchronize data consumers.
 I have not yet defined a library for myself that will initiate the download of updates.
 In react.js, the components themselves usually do this.
 Data can be downloaded via REST or through JSON-RPC (The choice depends on the specifics of the project).
 Usually REST is used for highly loaded web services because of the possibility of caching data on the backend.
+Perhaps I did not understand your question.
   - Why use _.get(err, ['data', 'error', 'code']) if you could simply do err.data.error.code?
 And can you think of a better name for err here?
     - **A:** A simple method of getting the value (`err.data.error.code`) will result in a fails and does not allow to predefine the default.
 We must first check the existence of the `err.data` and `err.data.error` objects.